luckyluke007/50th-site/_posts/2014-12-10-birth-story.markdown

 The course would prove problematic, however, when a full fifth of the class failed the final exam.
 After an opportunity to re-take the test, 27 letters of dismissal were sent out and administrators got busy redesigning the course.

-Audacious and academic
+##Audacious and academic

-By 1967, Cowell, Stevenson, and Crown colleges had been completed, and the vision of a campus governed by flexibility and experimentation was in full swing.
+<div class="caption"> {% img full-size /css/assets/images/posts/birth-story/reynolds-jock.jpg "Pioneer class member Jock Reynolds playing baseball, 1966 (photos courtesy of UC Santa Cruz Special Collections)" "Pioneer class member Jock Reynolds playing baseball, 1966 (photos courtesy of UC Santa Cruz Special Collections)" %} Pioneer class member Jock Reynolds playing baseball, 1966 (photos courtesy of UC Santa Cruz Special Collections)</div>By 1967, Cowell, Stevenson, and Crown colleges had been completed, and the vision of a campus governed by flexibility and experimentation was in full swing.
 Although at least one student likened the campus to a headless horseman without any kind of obvious direction, most thrived under the system.
 And, without the burden of grades, students said they felt free to sample new subjects and pursue their passions.

 "Because there was so little emphasis on grades, so little emphasis on careers, I think it really opened up people to the possibilities," said Thiermann, whose first taste of photography at UC Santa Cruz would lead him to a career as a filmmaker.